tejasshrimali/voxel_fall/README.md

 - WASD for movements.
 - Space key for jump.
 - Hold shift for running.
+- use /togglemusic to on or off music
 - Speedrun for ranking up in leaderboards!

 ## 🧠 Features